-On Monday September 27th, An Taoiseach Micheál Martin took a trip down memory lane as he visited Cork post-primary boys’ school Coláiste Chríost Rí where works on a €4.5 million investment project are commencing.
-The first phase of the project, temporary Special Education Needs (SEN) accommodation & facilities, is set to launch at the beginning of 2022.
+On Monday September 27th, the Taoiseach Micheál Martin took a trip down memory lane as he visited Cork post-primary boys’ school Coláiste Chríost Rí where works on a €4.5 million investment project are commencing.
+The first phase of the project, temporary Special Education Needs (SEN) accommodation & facilities, is set to launch at the beginning of next year.

 Earlier in the year, the school was successful in their grant application for funding under the Department of Education’s Provision of Additional Accommodation 2021 Scheme.
 The expansion project represents significant investment at the Turners Cross based school which, on completion in 2024, will increase its student capacity by a further 25%.